8ta4/say/README.md

 To save some bucks, `say` uses voice activity detection (VAD) to cut down on unnecessary usage.
 But VAD may not be flawless.

-> Am I going to get arrested for using this software?
+> Am I going to get arrested for using this tool?

 Well, that depends on where you live.
-Different places have different laws about recording conversations.
-This software is meant to help with accessibility, not to act as a recording device.
+Different places have different laws about recording conversations. `say` is meant to help with accessibility, not to act as a recording device.
 But if someone misuses it, there could be legal trouble.

 ## Usage